"Superfoods": Super healthy or super costly?

 Superfoods are also often described as nutrient powerhouses.

-The list of “superfoods” grows daily and with it the “superfood products” such as juices and supplements which claim to provide the same health benefits as the original natural unadulterated product.
+These include juices and supplements which claim to provide the same health benefits as the original natural unadulterated product.

 Herbs such as ginkgo biloba, ginseng, garlic and stevia have all been identified as super nutrients.
-What is it that sets these foods apart from other foods?

-For the majority of these foods it is their micronutrient content such as minerals, vitamins, antioxidants, and phytochemicals that seemingly set them above other foods and provide them with the ability to benefit your health in various ways such as:
+For the majority of these foods it is their micronutrient content such as minerals, vitamins, antioxidants, and phytochemicals that seemingly set them above other foods.

 - preventing chronic disease (heart disease, cancer, diabetes)